 Credit card debt consolidation won’t eliminate debts, but it can reduce interest costs and make debts easier to handle.

-How Does Credit Card Consolidation Work?
+How to Make Credit Card Consolidation Work for You

 Credit card consolidation uses a new credit line to pay off those balances.
 You replace your current credit card accounts with one new account.
 There are several ways to consolidate credit card debt.
 It’s important to choose the one that meets your needs.

 Consolidation and refinancing are similar.
 Many people get confused over the differences.